StockholmUniversityRDMteam/2024-12-02-CarpentryStockholmTrio/index.md

 These are the installation instructions for the tools used during the workshop.
 {% endcomment %}

+If you're working with a KI, KTH or SU laptop, and you don't have administrative privilegues, here's what you can do:

+<strong>KI Windows</strong>
+<strong>KI Mac</strong>
+<strong>KTH Windows</strong> KTH Windows users can find Git for Windows and Anaconda in the Software center.
+<strong>KTH Mac</strong> KTH Mac users normally have admin priviligues and can follow the instructions below.
+<strong>SU Windows</strong>
+<strong>SU Mac</strong>

 {% if site.carpentry == "swc" %}
 {% include swc/setup.html %}